skill-forger/golang-training/07. Error/readme.md

 - Use advanced error handling including panic and recover
 - Avoid common error handling pitfalls

+## Overview

+Error handling is a critical aspect of writing reliable, maintainable Go programs.
+Unlike many modern languages that use exceptions for error handling, Go takes a different approach by treating errors as values that are explicitly returned, checked, and handled.
+This philosophy aligns with Go's emphasis on explicitness and simplicity.

-## The Go Error Handling Philosophy
+## Go Error Handling Philosophy

 ### Errors as Values
 The cornerstone of Go's error handling is that errors are just values - not special exceptions or control flow mechanisms.
 This means errors are:

 - Returned from functions like any other value